 Resistance to Change is the Main Barrier to Implementing QMS

 CMTC concluded that barriers to developing a quality management strategy will continue to exist if organizations harbor a silo-oriented environment with resistance to change management.
 That resistance will only begin to weaken when manufacturers see a path to quality gains without the cultural, operational, and—perhaps above all— financial barriers that can be alleviated by implementing a quality management system.

 Tackling the price of quality goes beyond reducing the number of defects— it involves evaluating the entire Quality Management System (QMS).
 Smart Manufacturers must use a systemic approach to quality, and understand the relationship between prevention and failure costs.
 From Six Sigma projects to defect reduction and failure prevention, the effect of improving QMS processes.

 Implementing a QMS allows verification of personnel training and certification, as well as equipment calibration.
 It reduces the cost of quality appraisal by using automated statistical process control (SPC) and facilitating better processes for appraisal costs on suppliers, source and receiving inspection and process audits.
 The result?
 Reduced cost of quality failures.

 There is a natural cost trade-off between how much an organization spends on prevention versus how much it spends on fixing failures.
-In addition to the traditional way of reducing the cost of quality by reducing the number of defects, it is possible to tackle the efficiency of the quality management system itself to further reduce cost of quality.
+In addition to the traditional way of reducing the cost of quality by reducing the number of defects, it is possible to tackle the efficiency of the quality management system itself to further reduce the cost of quality.

-	Dive deeper with our, Quality Resource Pack.
+Dive deeper with our Quality Resource Pack.